Kiffhost/exalted-scripture-understanding/Traits/Anima/Solar Castes/Night.md

 # Experience Trigger

-Removing a major impediment to the character’s or Circle’s goals through assassination, blackmail, or other underhanded means; stealing something that directly furthers the character’s or Circle’s goals; gaining a significant advantage over a dangerous enemy through infiltration or stealth; upholding or protecting a Major or Defining Principle through “criminal” means (larcenous association, robbery, poisoning, and so forth).
+Removing a major impediment to the character’s or Circle’s goals through assassination, blackmail, or other underhanded means; stealing something that directly furthers the character’s or Circle’s goals; gaining a significant advantage over a dangerous enemy through infiltration or stealth; upholding or protecting a Major or Defining [[Intimacy|Principle]] through “criminal” means (larcenous association, robbery, poisoning, and so forth).